joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/arrays-and-callbacks/lesson-notes/README.md

 }
 ```

 We can use a for loop.
 The for loop is just like our while loop, however it has a `control panel` that on one line: Initiates a counter (the variable `i`) at a certain value, sets the end condition `i < nums.length` and how to increment the loop `i++`.
-This tends to be more readable and more maintainable.
+This tends to be more readable and more maintainable than a while loop.

 ```js
 for (let i = 0; i < nums.length; i++) {